 - Audiovisual Designer

 - And much more!

 "One of the things I appreciated from my experience at the University of Sudbury was the small class sizes because it facilitated communication between students and professors.
 It is in these situations that we learn about ourselves and realise that the professors care deeply about our education and our success.
 My learning was enriched by actively participating in the media space and getting involved in projects outside of class.
 My internships (Radio-Canada and CSPGNO) are another component of the program that I thoroughly enjoyed since they allowed me to learn in informative and practical work environments.
 The University of Sudbury is the key to my success, which has opened many doors to a world of opportunities.
-And today I get to enjoy my job as a journalist at Le Voyageur." - Priscilla Pilon, graduate
+I even got a job as a journalist at Le Voyageur after my studies." - Priscilla Pilon, graduate

-"My program allows me to venture into the vast field of communications.
-I have the opportunity to build relationships with my community while growing in my Franco-Ontarian culture.
+"This program allowed me to venture into the vast field of communications.
+I had the opportunity to build relationships with my community while growing in my Franco-Ontarian culture.
 Also, "la Salle des nouvelles", the program’s laboratory, gives me the means to gain journalistic experience, which opens doors for my future in the field of communications." – Janik Guy, graduate